Rebero/ml-disparities-mit/README.md

 # Machine Learning Disparities Repositories

-A template of README best practices to make your README simple to understand and easy to use.

 To access the CSV files with all of the MIT LCP publications, please access the Google Drive folder: [MIT LCP CSVs](https://drive.google.com/drive/folders/12D8C8zE6Kxj2Fr3ima8-ePRVQCOAotvx?usp=sharing)